flenniken/collections/readme.md

 Collections is written in typescript and there is a build step.

-You use the docker build environment to develop Collections.
+You use the provided docker build environment to develop Collections.
 It has all the programs installed needed to build the app.

-The code folder is shared with the docker container and the host so you can edit the files on the host and build them in the container.
+The host’s code folder is shared with the build environment so you can edit files on the host and build them in the container.

 [⬇ ────────](#Contents)